 This is our typical model for education.
 Additional health and safety protocols are in place to ensure the safety of students and staff.
 This method most closely reflects our traditional Montessori learning environment and is the preferred method for educating our students.
 Arbor will conduct in-person learning when COVID-19 levels in the community permit.

 This learning plan offers a combination of in-person and distance learning.
 The specific combination of in-person and distance learning will vary by level, based on the reason for the transition between learning models (e.g., if one cohort has a COVID-19-positive case), and based on additional community factors.

 If circumstances require a full school closure, we will implement our distance learning program.
 Teachers will offer a curriculum through our learning management platform, Schoology.
 Faculty and staff will supplement lessons with printable materials, defined learning schedules, clear expectations for assignments, and opportunities for accountability and feedback.

 Fall Learning Plan: Hybrid Model

-Arbor Montessori School will begin the school year on Monday, August 24th, following a Hybrid Learning Model at most levels.
+Arbor Montessori School began the school year on Monday, August 24th, following a Hybrid Learning Model at most levels.
 This decision was made with guidance and data provided by the Board’s COVID-19 task force and input from Arbor faculty and staff.
-We are committed to offering the highest quality Montessori learning experience while also providing the safest possible return for our students and our staff.
+We remain committed to offering the highest quality Montessori learning experience while also providing the safest possible return for our students and our staff.
 While we anticipate starting the year following this model, we will continue to monitor the latest information available and acknowledge that plans may change at any point in the year.